XiugeChen/biased-bots-backend-RASA/data/nlu.md

 - I'd say the exact opposite.
 - That's not always true.
 - That's not always the case.
+- it is what it is
+- probably not
+- very frustrating

 ## intent:choose_one
 - tans indian individual